OUR GUIDE TO BIRTHSTONES

 February

-Amethyst can be light lavender, deep violet, and anywhere in between.
-Amethyst gets its purple colour from iron oxide in the quartz, and it has more iron than any other type of quartz.
-Natural radiation within the crystal irradiates the iron, turning it purple.
-This process allows for the variety of shades you will see in Amethyst.
+Amethyst gets its purple colour from iron oxide in the quartz, and natural radiation within the crystal irradiates the iron, turning it purple.

 Aquamarine